-During April 1995, a dense school of adult cod (Gadus morhua) with a biomass estimated using hydroacoustics to be about 17 000 metric tons was located in Smith Sound, Trinity Bay, Newfoundland (Rose, MS 1996).
-The discovery of these fish was of considerable interest because this region is outside the area traditionally surveyed by research vessels, and the autumn 1994 and autumn 1995 stratified random trawl surveys did not locate any major concentrations of cod in other (offshore) areas of NAFO Divisions 2J and 3KL.
-Reports of aggregations of adult cod in other inshore areas off the northeast coast of Newfoundland have also been received.
+During April 1995, a dense school of adult cod with a biomass estimated by hydroacoustics to be about 17,000 tons was located in Smith Sound, Trinity Bay (Rose 1996).
+The discovery of these fish was of considerable interest because this region is outside the area traditionally surveyed by research vessels, and the fall 1994 and fall 1995 stratified random trawl surveys did not locate any major concentrations of cod elsewhere in NAFO Divisions 2J-3KL.
+Reports of aggregations of adult cod in shallow inshore areas elsewhere off the northeast coast have also been received.
 A recent tagging study revealed that adult cod were present in Smith Sound and Northwest Arm in December 1995.
 From an assessment perspective these observations raise two issues: (1) what is the biomass of cod in these inshore waters that are outside the areas traditionally surveyed, and (2) what are the origins and biological characteristics of these cod.

 Recent inshore studies have been directed toward addressing these issues.
-Since much of the inshore is untrawlable, a further hydroacoustic survey of cod in Smith Sound and adjacent areas (Fig. 1) was conducted (15-26 April 1996) to obtain further biomass estimates.
+Since much of the inshore is untrawlable, a further hydroacoustic survey of cod in Smith Sound and adjacent areas (Fig. 1) was conducted (April 15-26th, 1996) to obtain further biomass estimates.
 Results are presently being analyzed.
-Tagging studies, including the December 1995 study, and previous ones employing sonic and conventional tags, have also been conducted to investigate the migration patterns and stock structure of these fish (Wroblewski et al., 1994; Taggart et al., 1995; Taggart, 1996).
-However, minimal fishing activity due to the moratorium has resulted in few tag returns in recent years.
-Samples for genetic analysis have also been collected from inshore aggregations and results of these investigations are presented elsewhere (Ruzzante et al., 1996; Taggart et al., 1996).
+Tagging studies, including the December 1995 study, and previous ones employing sonic and conventional tags, have also been conducted to investigate the migration patterns and stock structure of these fish (Wroblewski et al. 1994; Taggart et al. 1995).
+However, minimal fishing activity due to the moratorium has resulted in few tag returns in recent years and further tagging may be suspended until fishing activity increases.
+Samples for genetic analysis have also been collected from inshore aggregations and results are presented elsewhere (Ruzzante et al 1996; Taggart 1996).